 You immediately realize your mistake, but it’s too late.
 Now the bookmark for where you last left off in the book is set to the beginning of the book, because that’s where it started playing on the Echo and that’s the most recent information Amazon’s servers have about where you left off in the book.
 Now, when your mobile device finally connects to your WiFi and attempts to send its own bookmark, it will find there’s another one, with a more recent time stamp, already stored to Amazon’s servers.

 Depending on the specific device and version of the Audible mobile app, when you return to the mobile device you may get a brief warning telling you the current bookmark is in a different location than expected, prompting you to choose either the older, original bookmark or the newer one.
 But even when the warning comes up, many users tap right past it by mistake without realizing what it is.
 By default, Amazon/Audible will always assume the bookmark with the most recent time stamp is the correct one.

 Always Sync Mobile Devices Manually to Keep Bookmarks Updated

-There isn’t any way to manually sync Echo, Dot or Tap, because they’re only ever supposed to be streaming your audiobook “live” from Amazon’s servers and are assumed to always be accessing the most recent bookmark information.
-Just remember to avoid that situation where you start listening to an audiobook on your Echo, Dot or Tap before your mobile device has had time to sync.
+There isn’t any way to manually sync an Alexa device, because it’s only ever supposed to be streaming your audiobook “live” from Amazon’s servers and is assumed to always be accessing the most recent bookmark information.
+Just remember to avoid that situation where you start listening to an audiobook on your Alexa device before your mobile device has had time to sync.